Niagara wine region

 The Historic Distillery Project

-Take a trip down memory lane at Toronto’s Historic Distillery Project and explore not only the largest collection of Victorian-era industrial architecture in North America, but also witness for yourself why it was listed by National Geographic as a “top pick’ for travellers.
-Located in downtown Toronto, this pedestrian-only distillery is a hub of activity with numerous cafes, restaurants and shops housed within charming village houses.
+Take a trip down memory lane at Toronto’s Historic Distillery Project and explore not only the largest collection of Victorian-era industrial architecture in North America, but also witness for yourself why it was listed by National Geographic as a “top pick’ for travelers.
+Located in downtown Toronto, this pedestrian-only distillery is a hub of activity with numerous cafes, restaurants and stores housed within charming village houses.
 On any given time of year expect to find live music, outdoor exhibitions, fairs and special events.

 Keeping to its artistic and creative roots, you will not find any franchises or chains here as the project thrives on its uniqueness and one-of-a-kind treats.
 Special mention goes to boutique chocolatier SOMA which embodies the Distillery Project’s distinctive character.
 Indulge in a chocolate tasting of homemade single origin cocoa from the different regions for some of the best chocolate in town.